 There is a range of options available for fillings.
-The dentist may use gold, silver amalgam, tooth-colored composite material, porcelain, and special types of glass, however, every material contains its pros and cons.
+The dentist may use gold, silver amalgam, tooth-coloured composite material, porcelain, and special types of glass.
+However, every material contains its pros and cons.

-1. Amalgam fillings have been considered as one of the longest-used material by the dentists for cavity filling and prove to be strong.
+Amalgam fillings have been considered one of the longest-used materials by dentists for cavity filling and prove to be strong.
 That’s why it is ideal for filling cavities in chewing areas like molars or the backside of the mouth.
-There is a presence of some metallic elements in the amalgam fillings and their presence can be notified when a person smiles.
+Some metallic elements are present in the amalgam fillings, and their presence can be noticed when a person smiles.
 But one of the good things regarding amalgam or silver fillings is that they are the least expensive.

-2. Composite fillings are prepared from a mixture of plastic-type materials and are best suited for slighter to mid-sized cavities in teeth that perform a good amount of chewing.
+Composite fillings are prepared from a mixture of plastic-type materials and are best suited for slighter to mid-sized cavities in teeth that perform good chewing.
 One of their advantages is that they can be customized to be the exact color of the patient’s teeth.

-3. Porcelain fillings can also be identified as inlays and onlays and just like composite fillings; they can also be matched to the color of the tooth.
-The cost of porcelain fillings can be compared to be similar to gold and they have a tendency to resist staining.
+Porcelain fillings can also be identified as inlays and onlays, and just like composite fillings; they can also be matched to the tooth’s colour.
+The cost of porcelain fillings can be compared to similar to gold, and they tend to resist staining.

-4. Cavity filling can also be done with the help of metals like silver amalgam or gold and both of them are counted as one of the common metals for this activity.
-However, there is a huge difference in terms of the cost of both these metals as gold filling proves to be more costly than silver amalgam fillings.
+Cavity filling can also be done with the help of metals like silver amalgam or gold; both are counted as one of the common metals for this activity.
+However, there is a huge difference in the cost of both these metals as gold filling proves to be more costly than silver amalgam fillings.
 It is said that the life of metal fillings can be stretched up to 10-15 years.

-5. There is a type of filling known as glass ionomer cavity filling but it proves to be less durable if we compare with other types and contains a life of nearly five years.
+A filling known as glass ionomer cavity filling proves to be less durable if we compare it with other types and contains a nearly five-year life.
 It is a kind of composite filling and discharges fluoride to assist safeguard the teeth.